-Due to the higher bandwidth provided by accessing column b through HBM in AGGREGATE, processing time is shortened, as demonstrated by comparing Figure 6.1b to the baseline depicted in Figure 6.1a.
-Consequently, more threads can be assigned to $SCAN_a$, with AGGREGATE requiring less resources.
-This explains why the HBM-results not only show faster processing times than DDR-SDRAM for AGGREGATE but also for $SCAN_a$.
+Due to the higher bandwidth provided by HBM for AGGREGATE, the CPU waits less for data from main memory, thereby improving processing times.
+This is evident in the overall shorter time taken for AGGREGATE in Figure 6.1b compared to the baseline depicted in Figure 6.1a.
+Consequently, more threads can be assigned to $SCAN_a$ , with aggregate requiring less resources.
+This explains why the HBM-results not only show faster processing times than DDR-SDRAM for AGGREGATE but also for $SCAN_a$ .